Featured

 Most comfortable high-end earbuds

 If comfort in your wireless earbuds is your primary concern, and you don’t mind paying a premium for it (and excellent ANC and sound), then the Technics EAH-AZ80 earbuds’ seven sizes and shapes of silicone eartips help make sure you can dial in a perfect, secure fit, that will stay comfy after several hours of use.
 How comfy?
-In our review, Simon Cohen figures that they can go toe-to-toe with the top-rated, super comfortable -1000XM4s, and you just have to fork over an extra $20 for it.
+In our review, Simon Cohen figures that they can go toe-to-toe with the top-rated, super comfortable Sony WF-1000XM4s, and you just have to fork over an extra $20 for it.

 As they should from the audio experts at Technics, the EAH-AZ80s sound warm, distortion-free, and balanced across the frequency spectrum no matter the kind of music you’re playing.
 Plus, the Audio Connect app allows you to adjust the EQ as you see fit.
 And what would a high-end pair of earbuds be without great ANC?